 One study reported in The Telegraph examined positive interactions between dogs and their humans.
 The researchers noted every interaction, from loving gazes to playful pets, and then tested the urine of both the humans and the dogs.
 They found that increased eye contact was correlated with more oxytocin in both humans and dogs, suggesting a familial-type bond between the two.
 When the same test was run with domesticated wolves, the oxytocin levels didn't rise, meaning that this phenomenon was unique to the dog-human bond.

 When did humans start to love dogs?

-Obviously, the human/dog relationship goes back a long, long way.
+Obviously, the human and dog relationship goes back a very long way.
 How far back?
-Somewhere between 13,000 and 30,000 years ago, according to scientific analysis of wolf and dog genes00432-7?_returnURL=http%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0960982215004327%3Fshowall%3Dtrue) and dog bones discovered way back in ancient burial sites.
-But our true love affair with doggos began 10,000 years ago, according to Clive Wynne, the director of the Canine Science Collaboratory at Arizona State University.
+Somewhere between 13,000 and 30,000 years ago, according to scientific analysis of wolf and dog genes, but our true love affair with dogs seems to have begun around 14,000 years ago.

 It's around this time when dogs were buried next to their humans as a show of respect and were featured in their ancient artwork.
 Some skeletons of the dogs found even showed signs of care when the dogs were ill for an extended period of time, meaning that humans specifically tried to nurse them back to health.
 Ancient humans even left gifts for their dogs with their burials, which is a sign of affection.
 This is a bond that continues to this day.

 Why do humans and dogs bond so well?